 At least that’s true in the world of public safety.
-Most in the public safety realm are well aware of the annually administered, direct, federal grants, such as the Assistance to Firefighters Grant Program and the Justice Assistance Grant Local Solicitation.
-These grants are a “straight shot” from applicant to funder—that is, the applying entity submits an application directly to the funding agency—no middle person.
+Most folks in the public safety realm are well aware of the annually administered, direct federal grants, such as the Assistance to Firefighters Grant Program and the Justice Assistance Grant Local Solicitation.
+These grants are a “straight shot” from applicant to funder—that is, the applying entity submits an application directly to the funding agency—no middleperson.

-However, there are a myriad of programs from the Department of Homeland Security (DHS) and the Bureau of Justice Assistance (BJA) that are “pass-through” programs.
-In the pass-through process, funds go through the state, and possibly even a regional entity, before they are available to the local entity.
+However, there are a myriad of programs from the Department of Homeland Security (DHS) and the Bureau of Justice Assistance (BJA) that are “pass through” programs.
+In the pass through process, funds go through the state, and possibly even a regional entity, before they are made available to the local entity.

-States may still have to apply for these funds, but often keep a portion to cover administrative costs.
-Each state will maintain its own re-granting process, time lines, and priorities.
+States may still have to apply for these funds, and often keep a portion to cover administrative costs, but each state will maintain its own re-granting process, timelines, and priorities.

-It’s important to be aware of whether or not you are directly eligible to apply to a particular grant opportunity (and receive funds from it), or if it is a pass-through grant for the state.
-If it is pass-through you will need to follow up with the state to determine what you need to do to apply for funds for your project.
+It’s important to be aware of whether or not you are directly eligible to apply to a particular grant opportunity (and receive funds from it), or if it is a pass through grant for the state, meaning you will need to follow up with the state to determine what you need to do to apply for funds for your project.

-The question is: “Who do I need to contact to find out about these pass-through opportunities?”
-In some cases it’s fairly simple; however, other cases may require some extensive digging.
+The question is: “Who do I need to contact to find out about these pass through opportunities?”
+In some cases it’s fairly simple; however, others may require some extensive digging.

-State administered Justice Assistance Grants (JAG) from the BJA are another pass-through opportunity that can be tough.
+State administered Justice Assistance Grants (JAG) from the BJA are another pass through opportunity that can be tough to get dialed in to.
 This is especially true considering the difference in procedure from state-to-state.

-In some cases, the same group that administers DHS funding may also be tasked with dispersing JAG funding, or will know who is.
-You may notice that your state’s website dedicated to the JAG program, if it exists, is sorely out of date or doesn’t contain enough information for you to determine if an opportunity is viable for your agency.
-Once you’ve identified a point of contact for funding, again, a quick email or phone call inquiring about your state’s process, timing, and application materials will help you procure the information you need to proceed as appropriate.
+In some cases, the folks who administer DHS funding may also be tasked with dispersing JAG funding, or will often times know who does.
+You may notice that your state’s website dedicated to the JAG program (if your state has one) is sorely out of date and/or doesn’t contain enough information for you to determine if an opportunity is viable for your agency.
+No worries, once you’ve identified a point of contact for funding, again, a quick email or phone call inquiring about your state’s process, timing, and application materials will help you procure the information you need to proceed as appropriate.

-Taking some time now to become familiar with your pass-through points of contact will ensure that your agency is in tune to the various pass-through opportunities in your state.
+Taking some time now, to become familiar with your pass through points of contact will ensure that your agency is in tune to the various pass though opportunities in your state.
 Also, it will make certain that you’re not missing out on much needed funding for your agency’s important projects.